nishants123/Walmart_Sales_Analysis/README.md

 1.Clean and preprocess the sales data to handle missing values, remove duplicates, and eliminate outliers to ensure accurate analysis.

-2.Perform exploratory data analysis to uncover trends and patterns across cities, branches, products, and customer demographics.
+2.Perform exploratory data analysis (EDA) to uncover patterns and trends in the sales data for the three-month period.

 3.Visualize sales performance using charts and graphs to effectively communicate findings.